grz0zrg/ARM-ForthLite/README.md

 It will assemble the simplest example by default. (may be changed in the Makefile)

-The Makefile do a sed pass on the input Forth file so it can take regular Forth sources as input, this pass remove comments + ensure one space between words + pack code as a single line and wrap it into a .asciz string directive, it output a .inc file that is included by *example.s*
+The Makefile do a sed pass on the input Forth file so it can take regular Forth sources as input, this pass remove comments + ensure one space between words + pack code as a single line and wrap it into a .asciz string directive, it output a .inc file that is included by *example.s*, this pass is intended for a minimal Forth core + dict.

 ## License